Filichkin/Filichkin/README.md

 - Used Python to automate routine data analysis processing tasks that saved an estimated 20 hours of manual work per week
 - Developed 10+ metrics and KPI for Dealer evaluation system
 - Budget forecasting (with testing machine learning models) and warranty cost control for 190 Dealers and 5 CIS Distributors
+- Successfully migrated 3 mil+ records of warranty repair data to a new, optimized structure and developed 40+ SQL queries and scripts to extract data needed for analysis
 - Prepared 3+ monthly cost reports and presentation for company management
 - Managed Global Warranty System, 50+ new logics developed and tested
 - Implemented time series forecasting models (ARMA, ARIMA, SARIMA) to predict warranty claims quantity